Sikh–Sindhian relations: Sikh–Sindhian Frontier Expedition (1836)

 Believing that the Mazaris were aided by the Talpur Amirs, Maharaja Ranjit Singh ordered a stronger campaign.
 In early 1836, Maharaja Ranjit Singh ordered large-scale operations along the southern frontier.
 Kanwar Nau Nihal Singh was dispatched to Multan to coordinate with Dewan Sawan Mal Chopra and "exterminate the Mazaris".
 The local kardars of Mithankot and Multan were instructed to rally their troops under the Nau Nihal Singh's command.
 A fund of Rs.
 60,000 was placed at his disposal for the campaign.
 At the same time, Kanwar Kharak Singh was directed to move against the renewed Mazari incursions and to advance his officers toward Shikarpur, so that the anticipated conquest could be attributed to him.
 General Jean-Baptiste Ventura led five battalions in support of the operation.
 According to C. M. Wade, Ranjit Singh's urgency was partly intended to pre-empt Shah Shuja Durrani, whom the Amirs had invited to Shikarpur for assistance.

 Before the Khalsa Army reached Multan, the Mazaris launched another raid on Mithankot in April 1836, carrying off considerable plunder.
-Diwan Sawan Mal Chopra counterattacked, killing Dost Ali Khan, the son of Behram Khan, and subsequently captured Rojhan.
+Diwan Sawan Mal Chopra counterattacked, killing a son of Behram Khan, and subsequently captured Rojhan.
 The Sikh forces then advanced toward Badauni, where Behram Khan had retreated, and proceeded to Ken, another Mazari stronghold defended by a Sindhian contingent.
 After a determined resistance, Ken fell to the Sikhs, and Ranjit Singh demanded Rs.
 200,000 for its evacuation.

 The defeat broke the Mazari resistance, and the campaign effectively ended their raids on Sikh territory.
 With the frontier pacified, Ranjit Singh shifted attention to the Talpur Amirs, accusing them of secret collaboration with the raiders.
 He demanded from their vakils the cession of Shikarpur and the payment of a tribute to Lahore.
 To enforce compliance, Sikh forces under Prince Kharak Singh were increased to about 8,000 infantry, 4,000 cavalry, and four guns, and the frontier post of Rukhan in Khairpur territory was occupied.

 In response, the Talpur Amirs began mobilising their own resources.
 They assembled an army of roughly 10,000 horsemen and 45 guns, sought the assistance of Amir Dost Muhammad Khan of Kabul, and appealed to the British for mediation.
-Realising, however, that they were unable to resist the Khalsa Army effectively, the Amirs entered negotiations with Diwan Sawan Mal Chopra and ultimately paid a tribute of Rs 200,000 to secure the withdrawal of the Sikh forces from Rojhan.
+Realising, however, that they were unable to resist the Khalsa Army effectively, the Amirs entered negotiations with Diwan Sawan Mal Chopra and haggled regarding the payment of a tribute of Rs 200,000 to secure the withdrawal of the Sikh forces from Rojhan.